 Giant Hogweed's sap contains chemicals that can cause skin to become hypersensitive to sunlight and erupt in painful blisters.
 If you see this plant, do not touch it.
 If you come in contact with the plant, you should thoroughly wash exposed skin with soap and water, and keep the affected area out of direct sunlight for at least 48 hours.
 If your skin reacts or becomes painful, seek medical attention.

 The town has erected signs in areas where Giant Hogweed has been found.
 If you stay on established park paths and groomed trails on town property, you should not encounter Giant Hogweed.
 If you come across Giant Hogweed on town property, do not attempt to remove it.
 Instead, inform Service Oakville at 905-845-6601.
 They will notify the appropriate town staff who will confirm plant identification, report to Conservation Halton for tracking, and treat the area as appropriate.

-Wild Parsnip is an invasive plant that can grow up to 1.5 metres tall, has a smooth single green stem 2–5 cm thick, and compound leaves with sharply toothed leaflets that resemble mittens.
-It can be distinguished from its look-alikes during flowering season by its yellowish-green umbrella-shaped flower clusters 10-20 cm across.
+Wild Parsnip is an invasive plant that can grow up to 1.5 metres tall, has a smooth single green stem 2-5 centimetres thick, and compound leaves with sharply toothed leaflets that resemble mittens.
+It can be distinguished from its look-alikes during flowering season by its yellowish-green umbrella-shaped flower clusters 10-20 centimetres across.

 It was introduced from Europe as a food crop for its edible root, but the sap of the plant may cause skin irritations, burns or blisters.
 As with Giant Hogweed, contact with this plant should be avoided.
 Thoroughly wash with soap and water immediately after exposure to the sap, avoid direct sunlight on the affected area and seek medical attention should you have a reaction to the sap.